EmilM32/vynno/docs/README.md

 ## Status

 Frontend through Phase 5b: UI, mock HTTP reads **and** writes, contract ready for a separate backend.
 Next is Phase 5c (live origin + auth).
 See [roadmap.md](./roadmap.md).

+The API is not in this repository.
+A documentation starter you can copy into a new backend repo lives in [backend-docs/](../backend-docs/).